spintheweb/framework/README.md

 WBML can be used to describe web sites, intranets, extranets, portals, web apps, and web services—here collectively referred to as web applications.
 It serves as a foundational language for Content Management Systems (CMS).

 The term webbase was first coined in 1998 to describe a relational database whose schema defined a site's structure, content, layout, localization, navigation, and security.
-To improve portability, the webbase concept evolved into the XML-based Webbase Markup Language (WBML), introducing the idea of a webbaselet—a fragment of a webbase.
+To improve portability, the webbase concept evolved into the XML-based Webbase Markup Language (WBML), introducing the idea of a _webbaselet_—a fragment of a webbase.
 Today, WBML is also available in JSON format.

 ## Features
 * Content-centric architecture